oceans404/aa-oracle-zkevm/README.md

 # aa-oracle-zkevm

-A starter template for building a dapp with Account Abstraction and a price feed from an oracle on Polygon zkEVM.
+A reference example of a stablecoin based on an API3 ETH/USD price feed on Polygon zkEVM Testnet.

 ## Blockchain: Polygon zkEVM Testnet